RetroDevDaemon/msx2tools/README.md

 # MSX2 Spriter v1.0

-Python tool for creating/exporting dual-masked mode 2 (GRAPHIC3/screen4) sprites.
+Python3 tool for creating/exporting dual-masked mode 2 (GRAPHIC3/screen4) sprites.

 ## Usage
+You must have a fairly recent verson of Python installed in order to use this app.
+It was developed on Python 3.7.1 but should run on any Python installation that has Tkinter included (which is most of the recent ones).
+It does not use any additional libraries.
+It has been fully tested on both Windows 10 and Ubuntu Linux.

-To start it, download (or copy) msx2spriter.py to any folder on your computer and run:
+To start it, download (or copy) msx2spriter.py to any folder on a computer with Python installed and run:

 `$ python3 ./msx2spriter.py`